 - 69.2% of 70-79 year olds

-A New Growing Problem; Porn induced Erectile Dysfunction
+A New Growing Problem: Porn induced Erectile Dysfunction

-Very recently there have been increasing reports of young internet porn users complaining of delayed ejaculation, inability to be turned on my their real partners and erectile difficulties.
+Very recently there have been increasing reports of young internet porn users complaining of delayed ejaculation, inability to be turned on their real partners and erectile difficulties.

-Many numbers of men in their 20′s with a serious porn habit (and increasing need for more extreme material) have begun complaining that they cant get it up anymore with a real girl.
+Many numbers of men in their 20′s with a serious porn habit (and increasing need for more extreme material) have begun complaining that they can’t get it up anymore with a real girl.

 Recent behavioural addiction research suggests that the loss of libido and performance occur because heavy users are numbing their brain’s normal response to pleasure.
 Years of overriding the natural limits of libido with intense stimulation desensitizes the user’s response to the neurochemical dopamine which is behind sexual desire and erections.